cabforum/code-signing/docs/CSBR.md

 c. `authorityInformationAccess`

    This extension MUST be present.
-It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's OCSP responder (`accessMethod` = 1.3.6.1.5.5.7.48.1).
-It SHOULD also contain the HTTP URL of the Issuing CA's certificate (`accessMethod` = 1.3.6.1.5.5.7.48.2).
+It MUST NOT be marked critical.

+   It MUST contain the HTTP URL of the Issuing CA's certificate (`accessMethod` = 1.3.6.1.5.5.7.48.2).
+   If the CA provides OCSP responses, it MUST contain the HTTP URL of the Issuing CA's OCSP responder (`accessMethod` = 1.3.6.1.5.5.7.48.1).

 d. `basicConstraints` (optional)

    The `cA` field MUST NOT be true.